TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 and the XML file for Crossref in:
   .../dir2.process/issue.xml

-There has to be at least one abs.tex and one bbl.tex or the program will bail out early, so to begin with, might have to create files for more than one article, or do first an article with both.

 The make will probably fail due to unprocessed TeX commands remaining in the output files, dir2.process/issue.xml and dir1.lndout/*.html.
 We want to do as much as possible automatically, so before hand-editing anything